Low interest loan scheme

 LILS applications are made in the year prior to the financial year in which funds are required.
 Applications are considered and approved on an annual basis.

-Applications can be submitted using the LILS loan application form.
+Applications for Independent non-government schools can be submitted using the LILS loan application form.
 Non-government school principals are notified when an updated LILS application form is available.

 When and where are the applications lodged?